Hounshell/argparse-sh/README.md

 - 0 - Success

-  When ArgParse completes successfully the exit code will be 0.
+  When ArgParse-sh completes successfully the exit code will be 0.
 If this happens you can be sure that all required arguments have been set, all provided arguments have been parsed, and all type checks completed successfully.

 - 1 - Help

-  If the `--autohelp` flag was used and the user passed in `--help` then help text will be written to screen (using the user's PAGER if set) and ArgParse will exit with a code of 1.
+  If the `--autohelp` flag was used and the user passed in `--help` then help text will be written to screen (using the user's PAGER if set) and ArgParse-sh will exit with a code of 1.

 - 2 - Definition Error